 Acknowledgements are one of our most successful and well-adopted ways to address employee feedback.
 They give team leaders a way to acknowledge employee feedback without having to initiate a conversation.
 This is a great way to close the feedback loop.

-Almost a year after launching this new 2-way anonymous conversation feature, we are introducing a new comment acknowledgement – I agree.
+Almost a year after launching this new 2-way conversation feature, we are introducing a new comment acknowledgement – I agree.

 We decided to introduce a new acknowledgement based on feedback from our customers, which is highlighted perfectly in the quote below from one of our Peakon power users:

 So, let us know how it goes, and if you want to know more about how to respond with acknowledgements, my colleague Michael shares some great advice here.
 Our support team is always happy to help as well.

 Our larger enterprise customers have global admins that are responsible for configuring the company’s engagement survey structure, and local admins that can personalise the experience for local teams.
 This ability to configure settings on a local level is valuable for the survey experience of all employees, no matter their location, language or time zone.
 This ensures higher participation rates and better quality feedback.

 Our latest update gives local admins even more flexibility.
 More specifically, they can now give different people within the business access to team insights.
 This reduces the dependence on global admins, and makes it easier for local admins to support different parts of the business and adapt to changing priorities.